Novosibirsk Oblast: Energy

-Novosibirsk Oblast enjoys an electricity surplus: electricity output in 2007 was 14.0 billion kWh, while consumption was 12.5 billion kWh.
-During the summer, 30% of the region's electricity needs is satisfied by the Novosibirsk Hydroelectric Station, which has a capacity of 455 MW.
+As of 2007, Novosibirsk Oblast enjoyed an electricity surplus, with electricity output of 14.0 billion kWh, while consumption was 12.5 billion kWh.
+During the summer, 30% of the region's electricity needs were satisfied by the Novosibirsk Hydroelectric Station, which has a capacity of 455 MW.
 Another important source of electricity is thermal power.
 The largest thermal power plant is Novosibirsk Thermal Power Plant 5 with a capacity of 1,200 MW.
 Most of the power plants and the distribution infrastructure are operated by the company OJSC Novosibirskenergo.

 The amount of oil produced in the region in 2007 was 2,495,000 tons, while coal production was 1,795,000 tons.

 Trade and investment

 In the 2005/2006 ranking "Best Legal Conditions for Investment"–conducted by the Expert RA rating agency–Novosibirsk Oblast received the third place among all 89 federal subjects of Russia.

 In 2007, the oblast received $88.8 million in foreign investment.
 The largest company receiving foreign investment was NPO ELSIB.